-Host an International Student in the WestMAC Homestay Program
+Host an International Student

 Do you enjoy:

 - learning about new cultures?

 - sharing the Australian way of life?

 - serving the community?

 - being with young people?

 - being a part of the school community?

 If you said yes to one, some or all of these questions then hosting an international student in our homestay program is for you.